Table of Contents

 You have to reserve a seat on a bus (see below).
 Most people come in for at least a night – to camp, stay at Lake O’Hara Lodge or at the Elizabeth Parker hut.

 Doing any hike at all in the Lake O’Hara region takes some planning.
-If you’re planning to camp the following is important as the rules in 2020 changed.
+If you’re thinking about camping the following is important as the rules have changed.

 To access the reservation service click on this page.

 The Parks Canada website also says you can call one of these two numbers.
 To save time they recommend creating an account beforehand.
-They do expect reservations to be booked completely on opening day.
+Reservations are usually booked completely on opening day within an hour or so.

 - 1-877-RESERVE (1-877-737-3783).